-Traditionally, police officers have not been required to have a college degree – usually police academy or on-the-job training in the local precinct – but in the 21st century, with increased demand and expectations of officers, earning a bachelor’s in law enforcement, criminal justice, or criminology is becoming more valuable.
-It’s true that part becoming a law enforcement officer is the on-the-job training aspect, but having a bachelor’s degree or some type of education prior to entering the field helps prepare the student to become an effective officer of the law.
+The best law enforcement degree online offers students a flexible and affordable path to a career in law enforcement.
+Traditionally, police officers have not been required to have a college degree.
+Most usually have police academy or on-the-job training in the local precinct.
+But, with increased demand and expectations of officers, earning a bachelor’s in law enforcement, criminal justice, or criminology is becoming more valuable.
+It’s true that part of becoming a law enforcement officer is the on-the-job training aspect.
+But, having a bachelor’s degree or some type of education prior to entering the field helps prepare the student to become an effective officer of the law.

 How We Ranked The Best Law Enforcement Degree Online Programs